 When discussing economic divergences within a currency area, merely monitoring inflation and growth figures is not enough to obtain a comprehensive understanding of the overall macroeconomic situation and thereby also the resulting priorities for economic policy locally.
 In order to better present the individual situation of various euro area countries vis-à-vis the euro area average, we construct a "convergence barometer".
-The barometer is so named because it condenses into one diagram a large amount of information by which to assess both the current status, and the likely future direction of economic developments.
+The barometer is so named loose for any individual country.
+Therefore, so long as the cyclical swings can because it condenses into one diagram a large amount of information by which to assess both the current status, and the likely future direction of economic developments.
 The barometer in Figure 3 displays in one diagram the current relative state of any euro area member economy in six key dimensions: inflation, unemployment, GDP growth, expansion of domestic credit, fiscal balance, and debt to GDP.